Common Types of Ticks in Virginia

 Ticks aren’t just found when wandering around on a hike.
 They can be found in your own backyard!
-Here are a few of the most common ticks that are found in yards around Virginia.
+With our mild temperatures here we are host to a variety of different species.

 Deer Ticks, or Blacklegged Ticks

-Deer ticks (also referred to as blacklegged ticks) are among the most active types of ticks year-round in the state of Virginia, and they’re also the most common.
-With their small, hard-shelled bodies, these deer ticks can easily latch onto you and can go virtually unnoticed if you don’t look close enough.
+Deer ticks, also referred to as blacklegged ticks, are among the most active types of ticks year-round in the state of Virginia, and they’re also the most common.

 Lone Star Ticks